 How to Evaluate a Pay Rise Request

 So how do you evaluate an employee’s pay rise request?
-A good start is to look at the individual’s performance in comparison to the rest of the team.
+A good start is to look at the individual’s performance in comparison to the rest of the team to ascertain if they deserve a pay rise.
 Have they met their KPI’s?
+Is their performance aligned to the job decsription?
 Have they added value to the team and the business?
 Do they live up to the company values?
-If possible, consult with HR or other peers in the organisation that have the expertise and experience to assist in this area.
+If possible, consult with human resources or other peers in the organisation that have the expertise and experience to assist in this area.

 If you can, it’s worthwhile to benchmark the role internally and also review external data across similar industries together with other contributing factors.
-Industry salary guides such as the Richard Lloyd Sydney Accounting Salary Report provide current market rates as well as insights on location, company size and other variables that may impact salary.
+Industry salary surveys such as the Richard Lloyd Sydney Accounting Salary Report provide current industry average rates as well as insights on location, company size and other variables that may impact salary.

-This research, unfortunately can only provide remuneration averages, but the employee in question may not be ‘average’.
-They might be an over-performer or they could have a skill set that is rare in the Sydney Accounting market and therefore may not easily fit into the average salary bands that work for most of the team.
+This research, unfortunately can only provide average pay rates, but the employee in question may not be ‘average’.
+They might be an over-performer with additional responsibilities or they could have a skill set that is rare in the Sydney Accounting market and therefore may not easily fit into the average salary bands that work for most of the team.

-If the company is financially unable to offer a pay increase but you believe the employee is deserving, are there other options you could consider?
-Perhaps non-monetary incentives such as extra training, holidays or flexible hours would work.
+If the company is financially unable to offer the employee an increase but you believe they still deserve a pay rise, then perhaps there are other options you could consider?
+Perhaps non-monetary incentives such as extra training, holidays or flexible hours would work in lieu of a salary negotiation.

 The final piece of the puzzle is to fully understand the implications should you have to replace the employee if you can’t give them what they want.
 If you think you have no ‘wiggle’ room for a pay rise because of budget constraints consider the cost of your time, possible cost of recruitment and the possibility you may need to pay more to a new employee.
 Suddenly, as long as the individual is worthy, a small pay rise might be the best approach!